hiroyukikumazawa/ci-cd-best-practice/README.md

 - A **Node.js** project with a simple example script.
 - **Towncrier** for managing changelogs efficiently.
-- A **GitHub Actions** workflow to automatically generate changelogs and tag releases when pull requests (PRs) are merged from the `staging` branch to the `main` branch.
+- A **GitHub Actions** workflow to automatically generate changelogs and tag releases when pull requests (PRs) are merged from the `staging` branch to the `main` branch, or for production deployments.

 ## Setup